-5Elicitation of risk preferences, time preferences, altruism, and reciprocity is based on Falk et al. (2018).
-We add an incentivized component to their original risk preferences module.
+6Elicitation of risk preferences, time preferences, altruism, and reciprocity is based on Falk et al. (2018).
+We add an

-(Frederick, 2005).
+Next, we elicit individuals' "Big 5" personality traits following Howard et al. (1996).
+Our survey included 25 questions measuring (i) neuroticism; (ii) extraversion; (iii) openness; (iv) agreeableness; and, (v) conscientiousness.
+We measure cognitive ability using the Cognitive Reflection Test (Frederick, 2005).
 Finally, we elicit students' demographic characteristics and socioeconomic backgrounds.
 We provide summary statistics and detailed information on the survey in the Online Appendix.

-HKPSSD survey To broaden the scope of our research and compare the patterns of protest participation among university students to those in the general public, we partnered with the Hong Kong Panel of Social Study Dynamics (HKPSSD), which surveys a representative sample of the Hong Kong population.6 In addition to the survey's collection of household-level and individuallevel information, in the third HKPSSD survey wave (administered between July and November 2015), we added a short module on political behavior.
-Specifically, we asked whether subjects participated in an antiauthoritarian protest within the previous five years; 6.7% of the HKPSSD sample reported participating in some antiauthoritarian protest over this time frame.7 We also included the elicitation of a subset of the fundamental preferences measured in the HKUST survey (not all preferences were elicited from all respondents due to time constraints).
+HKPSSD survey To broaden the scope of our research and compare the patterns of protest participation among university students to those in the general public, we partnered with the Hong Kong Panel of Social Study Dynamics (HKPSSD), which surveys a representative sample of the Hong Kong population.
+In addition to the survey's collection of household-level and individual-level information, in the third HKPSSD survey wave (administered between July and November 2015), we added a short module on political behavior.
+Specifically, we asked whether subjects participated in an antiauthoritarian protest within the previous five years; 6.7% of the HKPSSD sample reported participating in some antiauthoritarian protest over this time frame.
+We also included the elicitation of a subset of the fundamental preferences measured in the HKUST survey (not all preferences were elicited from all respondents due to time constraints).
 We are able to collect data on protest participation for 2,627 individuals.
 We provide summary statistics and detailed information on the survey in the Online Appendix.